-Festival's current ratio decreased to 0.51 in 2021 from 0.54 in 2020 ratio.
+Festival's current ratio decreased to 0.46 in 2022 from 0.51 in 2021 ratio.
 The reason for the ratio being substantially less than 1.00 is because of the shareholder loan.
-The repayment term on the promissory note is "on demand" and as such that borrowing instrument is classified as a current liability.
-If the impact of the promissory note is removed, Festival then has a current ratio of 1.11 for 2021 (1.21 for 2020).
+The repayment term on the promissory note is "on demand" and, as such, that borrowing instrument is classified as a current liability.
+If the impact of the promissory note is removed, Festival then has a current ratio of 0.91 for 2022 (1.11 for 2021).
+The ratio is also affected by an increase in our bank indebtedness as a result of our increased capital spending than in previous years.